I-693, Report of Medical Examination and Vaccination Record

-After completion of the medical examination, the civil surgeon is required to give you, the applicant, the completed Form I-693 in a sealed envelope.
+After completion of the medical examination, the civil surgeon is required to give you, the applicant, the completed Form I-693 in a sealed envelope for submission to USCIS.
 Do not accept it if it is not in a sealed envelope.
 USCIS will return the form to you if it is not in a sealed envelope or if the envelope has been opened or altered.

 It is the applicant’s responsibility to submit the Form I-693 to USCIS, not the civil surgeon’s.

 If you are applying for adjustment of status, you may submit Form I-693 in one of the following ways:

 Other applicants: Follow the instructions on or included with the application or the instructions given to you by the office requesting the medical examination.

 $0.
 Note that USCIS does not regulate fees charged by civil surgeons for medical examinations.
 Fees may vary by physician.